onairvr/onairvr-server-for-unity/README.md

 ## Before Getting Started

+onAirVR consists of two applications - mobile VR client app & content app on PC.

+Please ensure you have right hardwares :

+* **Google Daydream** or **Oculus Mobile** device
+* **Windows** desktop powered by **NVIDIA graphics**

-onAirVR consists of two applications - mobile VR client app & contents app on PC.
-This plugin is for PC contents, and here are plugins for mobile VR platforms we supports :
+This plugin is for PC content development, and the plugins for mobile VR platforms we supports are belows :

 - [onAirVR Client for Oculus Mobile](https://github.com/onairvr/onairvr-client-for-oculus-mobile)
 - [onAirVR Client for Google VR](https://github.com/onairvr/onairvr-client-for-googlevr)